brianssparetime/blog/README.md

 See the deployed site here: http://www.brianssparetime.com

+Copyright reserved on all photos, videos, prose, and other non-code content included in this repository; no reproduction of such content without written consent in advance.

 ## The Plan / TODO:
  - [FEATURE] figure out how to auto generate thumbnails or handle different image sizes